calvinowen27/Image2ASCII/README.md

 # Image2ASCII

 # Usage
 To use, make sure you have downloaded the image2ascii.py python file.
-With the image you want to convert in the same directory, run the python file from the terminal using '$ python image2ascii.py [input file name] [optional mode]
+With the image you want to convert in the same directory, run the python file from the terminal using '$ python image2ascii.py [input file name] [optional mode]'

 # Valid modes
   - mean (uses mean value across RGBA channels to determine darkness)